spinettaro/delphi-event-bus/README.md

 ## Support
 * DEB is a 100% ObjectPascal framework so it works on VCL and Firemonkey
 * It works with Delphi2010 and major

+## Release Notes

+### DEB 2.0

+* NEW!
+Added new Interface based mechanism to declare and handle events!
+* NEW!
+Added channels for simple string-based events
+* NEW!
+Removed internal CloneEvent because now events are interface based!

+#### Breaking Changes

+* A subscriber method can only have 1 parameter that is an IInterface or descendants
+* EventBus.Post method can accept only an interface as parameter now

 ## License
   Copyright 2016-2020 Daniele Spinetti